Tuesday, 2 December 2025

 Making the first SUNTEC PV module

 Early solar power systems and small-hydro installations came with steep learning curves.
-We had limited infrastructure, uncertain supply chains, and almost no local expertise.
-Each venture required business acumen, marketing nous and engineer’s precision combined with a pioneer’s courage.
+We had limited infrastructure, uncertain supply chains and almost no local expertise.
+Each venture required people skills, business acumen, marketing nous and engineer’s precision combined with a pioneer’s courage.

 Political and policy hurdles: